Upgrading a certification signature from SHA1 to SHA256

 0 certificates have at least one non-revoked, live, signing-capable subkey with a strong binding signature, but a backsig that uses SHA-1.
 (GOOD)

-The output of sq cert lint --fix can be piped to sq key import or gpg --import.
-If using gpg like
+The output of sq cert lint --fix can be piped to sq key import, or gpg --import if you're using gpg:

 $ gpg --export-secret-keys alice@example.com | sq cert lint --fix | gpg --import